Stable black hole solutions with cosmological hair: Approximate analytical and exact numerical black hole solutions

 Searching for such a disconnected region, we have run the numerical integration for a range of input values $(\alpha_1,\alpha_2,\beta)=(a_1\times10^6,a_2\times10^{-12},a_3)$, while starting the integration in the $\Xi_-$ branch.
 Recall that $\alpha_1\sim r_c/r_s$ and $\alpha_2\sim (r_s/r_c)^2$ while we only expect the value of the combination $\alpha_1^2\alpha_2$ to affect the qualitative behaviour of solutions.
 We therefore probe physically relevant solutions by making a representative choice for $\alpha_1$ and $\alpha_2$, such that $a_1$ and $a_2$ are $\order{1}$.
 Similarly, $\approxcon=1$ corresponds to a Schwarzschild-like solution on black hole scales so we expect $a_3\sim\order{1}$ as well for black holes resembling GR ones.
 To investigate the resulting parameter sapce, we construct a three-dimensional grid with each of $(a_1,a_2,a_3)$ running from $0.01$ to $10$ with a spacing of $1$ and secondly a narrower grid from $0.5$ to $1.5$ and a spacing of $0.1$.
 For none of these input values, a numerical solution that is in the correct ($\Xi_+$) branch at large $x$ is recovered.

 These empirical finds suggest that 1) there is no region of parameter space (with the hierarchies required for the cosmological expansion) that is disconnected from the parameters we have used in our attempted solution, and hence 2) a short-range solution in the $\Xi_-$ branch {\it cannot} be connected to the long-range cosmological asymptotes in the $\Xi_+$ branch.
-This will turn out to be of crucial importance later, since we find in section \ref{sec:Stability} that on short ranges, only the $\Xi_-$ branch is stable to perturbations in the scalar field.